Baqend/guide/src/topics/user-management.md

 After the successful login a session will be established and all further requests to Baqend are authenticated with the currently logged-in user.
+You can also pass [login options](#loginoption) as a third parameter if you want the user to be logged in during the current session.

 Sessions in Baqend are stateless, that means there is no state attached to a session on the server side.
 When a session is started a session token with a specified lifetime is created to identify the user.